How long do I have to transfer my car insurance?

 Keep in mind that if you are leasing a vehicle or making payments, your contract likely requires that you have proper insurance on the car at all times.

 Many people choose to switch auto insurance companies at one time or another in their life.
-There can be many reasons for taking this step, such as getting a better premium price with a new company or receiving poor customer service from an old company.
+There can be a variety of reasons for taking this step, such as getting a better premium price with a new company or receiving poor customer service from an old company.
+If you weren’t offered any additional savings with your old provider, you can move on to the insurer who offered you the cheapest price.

 To begin, notify your old and new insurance company in writing and be sure to include the date that the switch will be effective.
+Give them ample notice as well.
 Do not cancel the old policy until you have confirmed that the new one is in place.
 Once you have decided to make the switch, you can decide when to do it.
-However, some auto insurance companies will charge an early cancelation fee or service fee upon cancelation.
+However, some auto insurance companies will charge an early cancellation fee or service fee upon cancellation.
+Just like when they have to send you a cancellation notice, they expect you to give them a heads up if you’re leaving as well.
+Though in this instance you end up owing them money.
 Check with your auto insurance company to be sure.

 Switching insurance providers is within your rights as a driver and as a consumer, however, you will want to make sure that there are no gaps in your coverage during the process of switching.

 In addition, before transferring your car insurance to a new company, do your research.
 Be sure that the new company is certified to do business in your state.
 Find out what other consumers are saying about the company and its service.
+If you see that a company has a history of providing people with a bad customer service experience, you may want to steer clear of them.
 You will save yourself a lot of potential hassle by doing this research first.
-You can also use an online price comparison calculator to be certain you are getting the best rates.
+Just looking at the cheapest car insurers won’t guarantee you’re finding the best deal.
+You want to know that if you need to file an insurance claim, the company you choose will be there for you.
+You can also take advantage of an online price comparison calculator to be certain you are getting the best rates.

-When transferring car insurance from one vehicle to another or from one company to the next, it is vital that you understand the coverages available to you and that you purchase what you need.
+When transferring car insurance from one vehicle to another or from your previous insurance company to a new provider, it is vital that you understand the coverages available to you and that you purchase what you need.
 Here are the various types of car insurance available:

 - Bodily liability: This component of car insurance is usually the minimum amount required by each state law.
 Bodily injury liability is in place to cover any physical damages you do to other parties in an auto accident.
 This includes medical expenses and death-related expenses, if applicable.